russ-schumacher/ats641_spring2022/lab4.md

 The first step is to download and install CM1.
 Some instructions for doing that are [here](cm1_instructions.md).

 ## Analyzing and plotting CM1 output
 If you want to use python to analyze and plot the model output, I've put together an example notebook [here](cm1_plots_examples.ipynb).
-Likewise, if you're more comfortable with using a different programming language, you're more than welcome to do so!
+Likewise, if you're more comfortable with using a different programming language, you're more than welcome to use that.
 The 'original' language used by CM1 is [GrADS](http://cola.gmu.edu/grads/), and this is another good choice.

 ## Assignment